 supplies expense pools

 For administrative and indirect cost pools, in some cases, laws may limit the amount of administrative or indirect cost allowed.
-Amounts not recoverable as indirect or administrative costs under one or may not be shifted to another federal or state award unless specifically authorized by federal or state legislation or regulation.
+Under the cost principles for allocable costs, amounts not recoverable (whether as indirect or administrative costs, or otherwise) under one federal award or state award may not be shifted to another federal or state award unless specifically authorized by federal or state legislation or regulation.

-Authority:
+Reference:

-OMB Circular A-87 Attachment A, (F)(1) and (3)
+OMB Uniform Guidance: 2 CFR § 200.405(c)

-UGMS Part II Attachment A, (F)(1) and (3)
+TxGMS: “Allocable Costs”

-U.S. Department of Labor One-Stop Comprehensive Financial Management Technical Assistance Guide, Chapter II-8
+U.S. Department of Labor One-Stop Comprehensive Financial Management Technical Assistance Guide, Part II, Chapter II-8

-Last Update: January 27, 2009
+Last Update: October 1, 2023